keptn-sandbox/new-keptn-docs-engine/CONTRIBUTING.md

 Now, run `npm start` and you can access your Go docs at [http://localhost:3000/go/introduction](http://localhost:3000/go/introduction)

 Then, you can create versions and edit older versions as mentioned above.

+## Documentation Guidelines about Tools that are integrated with this documentation site

+### Vale

+Vale is a command-line tool that brings code-like linting to prose.
+It's fast, cross-platform (Windows, macOS, and Linux), and highly customizable.

+For more information, see [https://vale.sh/](https://vale.sh/)